jbclifford94/Booga_booga-ding_-dong/README.md

 - To deploy your playbook run ```ansible-playbook playbook.yml --ask-vault-pass```

 ## Test
 - Go to your domain.
-In our instance that is joshclifford.com
+In our instance that is <a href="joshclifford.com">joshclifford.com</a>